eshikhap/EduPing/README.md

 <h3 align="center">StructIQ</h3>

   <p align="center">
-    StructIQ is a smart grade tracking and assignment reminders powered by Canvas API | Open-source edtech tool built live for the MLH Global Hack Week: May 2025 - OSS!
+    StructIQ open-source educational tool designed to help learners master Data Structures and Algorithms through interactive quizzes and practice challenges.
+This platform aims to make DSA learning engaging, structured, and accessible for students and coding enthusiasts at all levels.| Open-source edtech tool built live for the MLH Global Hack Week: May 2025 - OSS!
     <br />
     <br />
     <a href="https://github.com/eshikhap/StructIQ">View Demo</a>